lwig-wg/protocol-comparison/draft-ietf-iotops-security-protocol-comparison.md

 To reduce overhead, processing, and energy consumption in constrained radio networks, IETF has created several working groups and technologies for constrained networks, e.g., (here technologies in parenthesis when the name is different from the working group): 6lo, 6LoWPAN, 6TiSCH, ACE, CBOR, CoRE (CoAP, OSCORE), COSE (COSE, C509), LAKE (EDHOC), LPWAN (SCHC), ROLL (RPL), and TLS (cTLS).
 Compact formats and protocol have also been suggested as a way to decrease the energy consumption of Internet Applications and Systems in general {{RFC9547}}.

 This document analyzes and compares the sizes of Authenticated Key Exchange (AKE) flights and the per-packet message size overheads when using different security protocols to secure CoAP over UPD {{RFC7252}} and TCP {{RFC8323}}.
-The analyzed security protocols are DTLS 1.2 {{RFC6347}}, DTLS 1.3 {{RFC9147}}, TLS 1.2 {{RFC5246}}, TLS 1.3 {{RFC8446}}, cTLS {{I-D.ietf-tls-ctls}}, EDHOC {{RFC9528}} {{I-D.ietf-core-oscore-edhoc}}, OSCORE {{RFC8613}}, and Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.
+The analyzed security protocols are DTLS 1.2 {{RFC6347}}, DTLS 1.3 {{RFC9147}}, TLS 1.2 {{RFC5246}}, TLS 1.3 {{RFC8446}}, cTLS {{I-D.ietf-tls-ctls}}, EDHOC {{RFC9528}} {{RFC9668}}, OSCORE {{RFC8613}}, and Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.
 An AKE and a protocol for the protection of application data serve distinct purposes.
 An AKE is responsible for establishing secure communication channels between parties and negotiating cryptographic keys used for authenticated encryption.
 AKE protocols typically involve a series of messages exchanged between communicating parties to authenticate each other's identities and derive shared secret keys.
 TLS, DTLS, and cTLS handshakes as well as EDHOC are examples of AKEs.
 Protocols for protection of application data are responsible for encrypting and authenticating application-layer data to ensure its confidentiality, integrity, and replay protection during transmission.
 The TLS and DTLS record layers, OSCORE, and Group OSCORE are examples of protocols for protection of application data. {{handshake}} compares the overhead of mutually authenticated key exchange protocols, while {{record}} covers the overhead of protocols for protection of application data.
 The protocols are analyzed with different algorithms and options.
 The DTLS and TLS record layers are analyzed with and without 6LoWPAN-GHC compression {{RFC7400}}.
 DTLS is analyzed with and without Connection ID {{RFC9146}}.
 Readers are expected to be familiar with some of the terms described in RFC 7925 {{RFC7925}}, such as Integrity Check Value (ICV).

 Readers of this document also might be interested in the following documents: {{Illustrated-TLS12}}, {{Illustrated-TLS13}}, {{Illustrated-DTLS13}}, and {{RFC9529}} explain every byte in example TLS 1.2, TLS 1.3, DTLS 1.3, and EDHOC instances. {{RFC9191}} looks at potential tools available for overcoming the deployment challenges induced by large certificates and long certificate chains and discusses solutions available to overcome these challenges. {{I-D.ietf-cose-cbor-encoded-cert}} gives examples of IoT and Web certificates as well as examples on how effective C509 and TLS certificate compression {{RFC8879}} is at compressing example certificate and certificate chains. {{I-D.ietf-tls-cert-abridge}} and {{I-D.kampanakis-tls-scas-latest}} describe how TLS clients or servers can reduce the size of the TLS handshake by not sending certificate authority certificates. {{I-D.mattsson-tls-compact-ecc}} proposes new optimized encodings for key exchange and signatures with P-256 in TLS 1.3.